 by Barbara Rosenthal

-ne of the most understated and unassuming exhibitions of the summer is a double-show at one of the most underappreciated spaces in Chelsea, AC Institute.
+One of the most understated and unassuming exhibitions of the summer is a double-show at one of the most underappreciated spaces in Chelsea, AC Institute.
 In the main room is a series of linear sculptures by the Dutch collaborative team Kok&Deiman, and in the side room is a technological wall-installation by 26-year old Denver artist, Ryan Wurst, both shows on view through July 25.

-, by Kok&Deiman comprises fifteen assemblages, most about two or three feet high, most fashioned from a half-dozen slats of polychromed plywood of various short widths and heights attached upright or against each other.
+Coupling Series, by Kok&Deiman comprises fifteen assemblages, most about two or three feet high, most fashioned from a half-dozen slats of polychromed plywood of various short widths and heights attached upright or against each other.
 Among them are a few cylindrical forms, the promotional piece the most different from the others, being four cylinders of perforated black rubber, one end of each burned and melted, the other end of two of the forms banded by a wide nylon strip.
 One piece swings from the ceiling on a long curving rod; one very small piece is stacked, almost unnoticeable, in the corner of an adjunct room playing a video of their processes during the creation of a different work.

 This is an understated series of stately whimsicality.
 It is beautiful to look at and fun to walk amidst.
 The pastel and royal colors, pinky coral, soft aqua, pale yellow, deep ultramarine, sometimes against black, sometimes with a subtle white-line texture, sometimes on a bit of cloth, are subtly mixed and matched, and the conceptual and visual delicacy of their combinations is supremely refreshing to the eye and mind in an age of so much harshness in painted forms.